rapjul/dude/docs/basic_usage.md

 === "Python"

     ```python
-    from dude import select
+    from dude_pyto import select
     ```

 A basic handler function consists of the structure below.
 A handler function should accept 1 argument (element) and should be decorated with `@select()`.
 The handler should return a dictionary.
 Click on the annotations (+ sign) for more details.